iamstarkov/iamstarkov.com/2015-19-draft-renaming-experience.md

 ### Gravatar

-Don’t forget about avatar for new email.
+Don’t forget about avatar for the new email.

 ## Messengers